20 Programming in Origin

 Sample files can be found in the \Samples\LabTalk Script Examples folder of your Origin software.

 Origin provides an embedded Python environment so that you can run Python in Origin.
 Origin supports command line execution of Python code from the Python Console or Origin's Code Builder IDE.
-The current embedded Python version is version 3.8.3.
+As of September 2021, the embedded Python version is version 3.8.3.